-The Animal Center has wonderful pets looking for good homes.
-If you think you’re ready for the responsibility of adding a pet to your family, visit the Austin Animal Center today.
+Austin Animal Center has wonderful pets looking for good homes.
+If you think you’re ready for the responsibility of adding a pet to your family, visit the the Center or browse our adoptable pets online.

 Animal Protection serves the community by defending threatened animals from abuse or neglect, working closely with law enforcement to contain or help aggressive animals, assisting other agencies with wildlife such as coyotes, deer, bats and rodents, and ensuring that City ordinances related to animal welfare are followed.